fabiante/spongecase/README.md

 )

 func main() {
-	fmt.Println(spongecase.ApplyStr("This will definately build my reputation as a software developer")) }
+	fmt.Println(spongecase.ApplyStr("This will definitely build my reputation as a software developer")) }
 ```